 Quality management of the EGR output, i.e. EGR final frame

 The final EGR frame is validated by Eurostat before any dissemination.
 The EGR quality is part of the data quality programme for European statistical business registers.
-Moreover, to ensure a frequent treatment, and improve the quality and the coverage, as of this reference year 2023, the profiling data of several multinational enterprise groups with potential sizable effect on the economy (Top-Tier groups) have been integrated in the EGR final frame.
+Moreover, to ensure a frequent treatment, and improve the quality and the coverage, the profiling data of several multinational enterprise groups with potential sizable effect on the economy (Top-Tier groups) have been integrated in the EGR final frame.

 11.2.
 Quality management - assessment

-The assessment of the quality of the files transmitted to EGR by NSIs is done using a set of 4 quality indicators monitoring the punctuality, the completeness, the accuracy and reliability and the coherence and comparability.
-Moreover, since the EGR 2021 cycle, NSIs sent to Eurostat metadata about their inputs.
+The assessment of the quality of the data transmitted to EGR by the national statistical institutes is done using a set of 4 quality indicators monitoring the punctuality, the completeness, the accuracy and reliability and the coherence and comparability.

 Before release, Eurostat asses the quality of the final frame, especially the completeness of the mandatory variables.
-Later he coverage is assessed using cross-domain comparison, such as EGR-FATS comparison.
+Later the coverage is assessed using cross-domain comparison, such as EGR-FATS comparison.

 No definition available for this concept